RandomStudio/tether/base_agent/cpp/README.md

 Be sure to do
 `git submodule update --init --recursive` so that all submodules are on the correct branch, etc.

+Boost unfortunately must be installed on the system BEFORE attempting to build.
+On Mac, this could be as simple as `brew install boost`; on Linux it should be `sudo apt-get install libboost-dev`

 Then from `base_agent/cpp`:

 - `mkdir build`